shivanshPurple/Temporary-Portfolio/qwen.md

 - Fixed inconsistencies between generated thumbnail filenames and references in data.json
 - Verified that thumbnails are properly displayed in the carousel
 - Fixed issue with thumbnails not displaying by changing approach to show thumbnails as images instead of video posters
+- Fixed issue with thumbnails being generated in the wrong directory (needed to be in public/media not media)

 ## Qwen Added Memories
 - I will automatically update the qwen.md file after every successful task completion without requiring manual prompting.
 This is now part of my standard workflow.